Skip Ribbon Commands

 Schools must establish procedures to keep records and documentation of decisions relating to:

 Schools should advise students that they need to retain work completed for assessment until the end of the academic year in which the work was undertaken.
-Schools may wish to supervise the storage of student work for this purpose, however this is not required.
+Schools may wish to supervise the storage of student work for this purpose, but this is not required.
 Work assessed as N or which may be the subject of dispute for other reasons at a later date should be retained at the school.
 Such work may be retained in original or photocopied form.

 Privacy